fdumontmd/fdumontmd.github.com/source/_posts/2011-12-24-seven-databases-in-seven-weeks-mongodb-day-2.markdown

 ### Indexes

-mongoDB comes by default with fairly sophisticated indexing options.
+MongoDB comes by default with fairly sophisticated indexing options.
 Perhaps not as many as PostgreSQL, but still very flexible.
 Two basic types, range (B-Tree) and geospatial indexes;
 multikeys (with the ability to sort each key in a different order);